Subscribe for the monthly newsletter

 Country Line Dancing

 Fridays, 10:30-11:30 a.m.
 No experience necessary.
 Gentle movements with body awareness, and breathing exercises to invigorate and relax the body and the mind.
 Bring a mat or blanket, and wear comfortable clothes.
 Poses may be done in a chair, or lying down.
 The student is guided to move into a posture only so far as it feels right to her/his body.
 Instructor: Tammy Brown.
-Fee: $24 for four weeks, May 4 to May 25 when you register at the beginning of the month.
+Fee: $24 for four weeks, August 3 to August 31 when you register at the beginning of the month.
 After the first week the drop in fee is $7.
 ALSO: 11:30–noon: Introduction to meditation, no charge.
 A variety of styles and techniques will be presented.
+No class August 10.

 RSVP BONE BUILDERS

-is an Osteo Exercise Program on Mondays/Wednesdays mornings at 9am (no class 5/28), 1pm and evenings at 5:30pm and Tuesdays/Thursdays at 3:30pm.
+is an Osteo Exercise Program on Mondays/Wednesdays mornings at 9am, 1pm and evenings at 5:30pm and Tuesdays/Thursdays at 3:30pm.
 This is a free program through RSVP.
 All you need to bring with you is a bottle of water.
 The weights are provided.
 For more info or sites call RSVP at 775-8220.